LeLeUCLA/LeLeUCLA.github.io/_pages/cv.md

   * ***Introduction to Artificial Intelligence***, Yuanpei College.

 * ***Tsinghua University*** (2024 - present)
+  * ***Artificial Intelligence: From Technological Singularity to Revolutionary Business Paradigm***, School of Economics and Management.
   * ***Critical Management Techniques for Leading Positions***, School of Economics and Management.
   * ***AI towards Innovative Paradigm for Business Management***, School of Economics and Management.